lwang-astro/PeTar/README.md

 petar.init [options] [particle data filename]
 ```
 The particle data file should contain 7 columns: mass, position[3], velocity[3] and one particle per row.
 All Binaries come first and the two components should be next to each other.
-This is important to obtain a correct initial velocity dispersion.
+Besides, when binaries exist, the option '-b [binary number]' should be added to the _petar_ commander.
+This is important to obtain a correct initial velocity dispersion, tree time step and changeover radii.

-Notice when stellar evolution is switched on, the corresponding options should be used together to generate the correct initial files.
+Notice when stellar evolution is switched on, the corresponding options "-s bse" should be used together to generate the correct initial files.
+In this case, the astronomical unit set (Solar mass [Msun], parsec [PC] and Million year [Myr]) are suggested to use for the initial data.
+Notice the velocity unit should be PC/Myr.
+Then the corresponding mass scaling factor is 1.0 between units of PeTar and SSE/BSE.
+Besides, the option "-u 1" should be added to the _petar_ commander in order to use this astronomical unit set.

 #### Find tree time step
 The performance of _petar_ is very sensitive to the tree time step.